-Jean-Paul Van Belle is a co-Principal Investigator for the Fairwork Foundation in South Africa, and the Principal Investigator on the related ‘Fairwork/FoWiGS’ (Fairwork as part of the Future of Work in the Global South) project [https://fowigs.net/].
+Jean-Paul Van Belle is a co-Principal Investigator for Fairwork in South Africa, and the Principal Investigator on the related ‘Fairwork/FoWiGS’ (Fairwork as part of the Future of Work in the Global South) project [https://fowigs.net/].
 He is also a professor in the Department of Information Systems at the University of Cape Town (UCT) and Director of the Centre for IT and National Development in Africa (CITANDA).

 Jean-Paul’s research areas include the adoption and use of emerging technologies in developing world contexts including mobile, cloud computing, open and big data.
 His passions are ICT4D – with a focus on emerging technologies as well as data for development (D4D) in an SDG context – and adoption of ICTs by small organisations.
 He has over 200 peer-reviewed publications including 25 chapters in books and about 40 refereed journal articles.
 You can find a list of Jean-Paul’s publications on his UCT profile.
 Jean-Paul has been invited to give a number of keynote presentations at international conferences and holds an honorary professorship at Amity University, and he maintains active collaborations with researchers in India, UK, Ethiopia, Kenya and Mauritius.